PMArkive/NintendoClients_wiki/Notification-Protocol.md

 ## [[NEX Protocols]] > Notifications (14)

-Most notification types are predefined.
-However, some games also implement their own notification types (see [libeagle](Eagle-Protocol) for example).

 | Method ID | Method Name |
 | --- | --- |
 | 1 | [ProcessNotificationEvent](#1-processnotificationevent) |